-Relax with your feet up on the day of your vasectomy.
-If you choose, you can return to work or light activity the following day.
-There may be some soreness for a night or two after the procedure.
+- Relax with your feet up on the day of your vasectomy.
+If you choose, you can return to work or light activity the following day. - There may be some soreness for a night or two after the procedure.
 A cold compress and/or pain pills can help.
-Wearing tight underpants or a jock strap can decrease pain with movement.
+Wear tight underpants or a jock strap for the first few days after the vasectomy to decrease pain with movement and bleeding. - Avoid any vigorous activity, including sports and sex, for the first 3-7 days after your vasectomy.